-This lack of regional community pressure means that there is ample opportunity to work with the surrounding population, in partnership with the Central African Republic government, to promote conditions for sustainable development based on a better understanding of the value of wildlife.This project goes beyond conservation - it represents hope for stability and governance in a part of the world with an endless history of corruption, depletion of natural resources and military conflicts.
+The people living in the vicinity of Chinko have suffered for decades from civil war, ethnic violence, and corruption.
+Chinko, in partnership with the Central African Republic Government, has the opportunity to foster stability while working with the surrounding population, to promote regional development based on a better understanding of the value of wildlife.
+African Parks’ presence here goes beyond conservation - it represents hope for stability and governance in a part of the world with an endless history of corruption, depletion of natural resources and military conflicts.

 Sign up to be the first to hear #GoodNews happening around African Parks.×